Content from Read case data

 Discussion

-Let’s diagnose the data frame.
+Let’s first diagnose the data frame.
 List all the characteristics in the data frame above that are problematic for data analysis.

 A quick inspection